agick/stm32tutorials/Chapter 2. GPIO/README.md

 # GPIO - General Purpose Input Output - and Custom Functions

 Microcontrollers are excellent for controlling sensors and actuators.
 Many of the pins of the microcontroller can be configured to be input or output.
-In this tutorial we will setup a Discovery board
+In this tutorial we will setup the Discovery board with different Input and Output configurations.